mustafaa7med/Hotel-Management-System-PLSQL/README.md

 - Adding a new room
 - Booking a Room.
 - Tracking a room reservation (Available/Booked)
-- Cancelling a room reservation
+- Canceling a room reservation
 - Creating an event.
-- Booking and Recommending hotel's events.
+- Booking and Recommending hotel events.

 ### Features: